Skip to main content

 path: "/api/public.*"

-FQDN-based Policies (Cilium only): Control external access by DNS name.
-Policies automatically update when IPs change.
+FQDN-based Policies (Cilium only): Access to external domains can be controlled by DNS name.
+Policies automatically update even when IPs change.

 apiVersion: cilium.io/v2